mikrop/TitulkyCom.bundle/README.md

 # TitulkyCom.bundle
-České a slovenské titulky for Plex Media Server
+České a slovenské titulky for Plex Media Server.
+You can download subtitles from TitulkyCom (titulky.com)